-Apply for a vendor number
+Apply for or update a direct billing vendor number

 Vendor account updates